zekicinar/Diffusion_GenAI/README.md

 # Diffusion_GenAI
-examples about diffusion models with different parameters
+diffusion models by diffusers from huggingface

+You can find examples and general explanations about :
+  * diffusion model
+  * stable diffusion model
+  * different tasks with stable diffusions (text2img,img2img etc.)
+  * using different parameters of stable diffusion models
+  * using different adapters with stable diffusion models (LoRA, PEFT, etc.)